DeepRank/deeprank/README.md

 DeepRank contains useful APIs for pre-processing PPIs data, computing features and targets, as well as training and testing CNN models.

+We recently developed [DeepRank2](https://github.com/DeepRank/deeprank2), an upgraded package that includes all the functionalities of DeepRank and more.

 #### Features:

 - Predefined atom-level and residue-level PPI feature types